dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_sample_texture.rst

    UV maps can only be accessed after a Point Distribute node currently.
    This is a limitation that will be resolved.

-A *Attribute Sample Texture* node can be added quickly by dragging a texture data-block into the node editor.
+An *Attribute Sample Texture* node can be added quickly by dragging a texture data-block into the node editor.

 Inputs